-NGO Supports over 200 Children Diagnosed with Cancer, Says Leukemia Tops Chat
+NGO Supports Over 200 Children Diagnosed with Cancer, Says Leukemia Tops Chat

 Kuni Tyessi in Abuja

-A non-governmental organisation, the Okapi Children Cancer Foundation (OCCF), has disclosed that it has supported over 60 pediatric cancer cases and has intervened in over 200 cases since its establishment in 2017.
+A non-governmental organisation, Okapi Children Cancer Foundation has disclosed that since its establishment in 2017, it has supported over 60 pediatric cancer cases and has intervened in a over 200 cases.

-Taking its crusade to Government Secondary School, Tudun Wada in Zone 4 of the Federal Capital Territory (FCT) in commemoration of the International Childhood Cancer Day, and in partnership with the Federal Capital Territory Administration (FCTA), the founder, Ms. Kemi Adekanye, said from observation, Leukemia is the commonest of pediatric cancer.
+Taking its crusade to Government Secondary School, Tudun Wada in Zone 4 of the FCT in commemoration of the International Childhood Cancer Day, and in partnership with the Federal Capital Territory Administration (FCTA) the founder, Ms. Kemi Adekanye, said from observation, Leukemia is the commonest of pediatric cancer.

 “We started in 2017 and so far, we have supported about 60 children, but when talking about intervention, we have supported roughly over 200.
 The bills vary from about two million and above and we work with the National Hospital and the University of Abuja Teaching Hospital.

-“The foundation is all about funding and creating sensitisation about cancer in children.
-Cancer care is really expensive and so we try to raise funds from friends, family and other organizations to support children living with cancer.
+“The foundation is all about the funding and creating sensitisation about cancer in children.
+Cancer care is really expensive and so try to raise funds from friends, family and other organisations to support children living with cancer.

 “We do the sensitisation every year and we have decided to take the campaigns to schools because we have discovered that most children do not even know about childhood cancer, and they are the ones being affected by the disease.